Ron Hines DVM PhD

 Hepatitis Of Unknown Origin

-Even the most thorough veterinarian or referral specialist cannot always give you a reason why your dog or cat developed liver disease.
-Hepatitis of unknown origin, idiopathic or periportal hepatitis is sometimes diagnosed in dogs and cats.
+Even the most thorough veterinarians or referral specialists can’t always give you a reason why your dog or cat developed liver disease.
+Hepatitis of unknown origin or idiopathic hepatitis or periportal hepatitis is sometimes diagnosed in dogs and cats.
 When it occurs, it is most common in pets in that are middle aged.
 All breeds and both sexes appear equally susceptible.
 Signs include vomiting, diarrhea, weight loss, jaundice, ascites, depression and weakness as well as increased thirst and urination.
-Lab work shows an increase in the enzymes ALT and AP as well as increases in bilirubin, bile acids and globulin and a decrease in blood albumin and red blood cells.
+Laboratory tests usually shows an increase in the liver enzymes ALT and AP as well as increases in bilirubin, bile acids and globulin and a decrease in blood albumin and red blood cell numbers.
 Veterinarians treat these forms of liver damage with supportive care, antibiotics, lower-protein diets and sometimes immunosuppressants.
 How the disease progresses or resolves depends on the amount of functional liver tissue that can be saved.